matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/widget/README.md

 }
 ```

-The complete request object is returned to the caller with an additional "response" key like so:
+The complete request object is returned to the caller with an additional `response` key like so:

 ```json
 {